Are you an adviser? Go to Unbiased Pro

 • The company is continually underperforming, and you no longer want to be a shareholder.

-If none of the above apply, you might wonder how to start reinvesting dividends.
+If none of the above apply, you might wonder how to start reinvesting dividends in the company that is paying them out.

 You can set up an automatic dividend reinvestment plan (DRIP) with the company or broker, which may incur a fee.

-Once your DRIP is set up, you can reinvest additional or fractional shares.
+Once your DRIP is set up, you can reinvest your dividend payouts to buy additional whole or fractional shares.

 Purchases will generally be processed by the start of the next trading day.